ekorpela/cloud-vm-workshop/README.md

 - French bioinformatics cloud. *Christophe Blanchet (ELIXIR-FRANCE)*

-- Cloud activities in bioinformatics in Italy. *Stefano Nicotri (ELIXIR-IT)?*
+- Stefano what topic would you like to have? *Stefano Nicotri (ELIXIR-IT)?*

 12-13 Lunch